ryanatkn/gro/.changeset/young-suns-turn.md

 '@grogarden/gro': patch
 ---

-change .well-known/package.json to use the static directory
+change `.well-known/package.json` and `.nojekyll` to use the static directory